Active Growth Layer Induced by Micromechanical Feedback Shapes Proliferating Cell Collectives: Cell collective growth model modulated by mechanical feedback

-Fig.~\ref{fig:fig1}e,h show the temporal evolution of overlap \( d(r,t) \) and radial velocity \( u_r(r,t) \) during colony growth.
+Fig.~\ref{fig:fig1}e shows the temporal evolution of overlap \( d(r,t) \) and radial velocity \( u_r(r,t) \) during colony growth.
 At early times, weak overlap leads to a velocity that increases from the center toward the front, reflecting outward motion driven by growth.
-As the colony expands, the bulk saturates at a critical overlap and becomes mechanically arrested ($u_r \approx 0$), while a boundary region with lower overlap sustains finite velocity.

-Having established this dynamical structure, Figs.~\ref{fig:fig1}f,g,i,j show how mechanical parameters controls the corresponding spatial profiles. $\Theta_1$ primarily sets the position and propagation of the advancing front, while $\Theta_2$ determines the bulk compression.
+As the colony expands over time, the bulk saturates at a critical overlap and becomes mechanically arrested ($u_r \approx 0$), while a boundary region with lower overlap sustains finite velocity.
+At a fixed time, Fig.~\ref{fig:fig1}f show how mechanical parameters controls the spatial profiles. $\Theta_1$ primarily sets the position and propagation of the advancing front, while $\Theta_2$ determines the bulk compression.
 Despite the different roles of $\Theta_1$ and $\Theta_2$, both the overlap and velocity fields exhibit a simple underlying structure.
-When profile distances are rescaled by $\chi$, overlaps by $d_c = a\,\Theta_2^{-1}$ (which cancels growth equation~\eqref{radiusDynamics0}) and velocities by $u_0$, all profiles collapse onto universal curves.
-This collapse holds across colonies of different sizes, demonstrating that the dynamics are fully organized by the emergent scale $\chi$.

-These universal profiles reveal a robust structure: the overlap decreases radially from a compressed bulk, where $u \approx 0$, toward an active outer layer where low overlap allows cells to proliferate and the velocity increases toward the front.
-This active layer propagates at a velocity approaching $u_0$, consistent with the steady-state expansion, and remains confined to a boundary region of thickness set by $\chi$.
+As shown in Fig.~\ref{fig:fig1}g for different colony sizes $R$, when profile distances are rescaled by $\chi$, overlaps by $d_c \equiv a\,\Theta_2^{-1}$ (which cancels growth equation~\eqref{radiusDynamics0}) and velocities by $u_0$, all profiles collapse onto universal curves.
+These universal profiles reveal a robust structure: the overlap decreases radially from a compressed bulk, where \( u \approx 0 \), toward an active outer layer of thickness \( \chi \), where low overlap enables cell proliferation and the velocity increases toward the front.
+A simple scaling argument then suggests that the front velocity scales with the number of growing cells per unit front surface times the single-cell growth rate, yielding \( u_0 \sim (\chi/a)\,\nu \), in agreement with the scaling observed in Figs.~\ref{fig:fig1}c.

-Although the free expansion of the colony remains quasi-stable for all parameter ranges, introducing a passive surrounding medium can trigger fingering instabilities (Fig.~\ref{fig:fig2}).
-This medium is modeled as a disordered collection of non-proliferative particles with radii \( a \) and \( a/\sqrt{2}\), sharing stiffness \(K\) with the active cells but with viscosity \(\mu_{\text{out}}\), and evolving according to Eq.~\eqref{positionDynamics0} with $\mu \to \mu_{\text{out}}$.